courtorcutt/Beauty-Store/README.md

-# Beauty-Store - Instructions to review backend is under the smoke test (video)
+# Beauty-Inventory-Tracking-Store - Instructions to review backend is under the smoke test (video)
 Django + React + Python + JavaScript + HTML/CSS

+"Orchid Beauty" is a beauty logistics company selling products to independent stores.
 Administrator has ability to create “shipments” and assign inventory to the shipment.
 The inventory and orders placed are kept track of.

 https://beauty-store-project-django.herokuapp.com/